kvz/environmental/README.md

 - You can save them into files and keep them out of version control

-One downside fo environment variables, is there is little convention and syntactic sugar in the high-level languages.
+One downside of environment variables is that there is little convention and syntactic sugar in the high-level languages.
 This module attempts to change that.

 Environmental Doesn't